-Margaret returned to Manchester Farm to live with her parents.
-She traveled a great deal with them, helped with the management of the farm and cared for her parents until their deaths, after which, in 1873, she married James Mifflin Hood, a widower with several grown children.
+On October 21, 1873, she married James Mifflin Hood, a native of Baltimore and widower with several grown children.
 He was the owner of the successful firm Hane and Hood, which built and serviced carriages and wagons.

 Margaret's alma mater, the struggling Frederick Female Seminary, closed in 1863 after serving as a hospital for wounded soldiers following the Battle of Antietam.
 The seminary was reopened in 1866 with Rev. Thomas M. Cann as its president.
 He introduced many innovations, including a library and a college newspaper.
 He helped with the formation of an alumnae association, known as the Pioneer's Club, which was one of the first women's clubs in the United States.

-In 1893, when the seminary could no longer afford to operate, the buildings and equipment were leased to the board of directors of the Woman's College of Frederick, operated by the Potomac Synod of the Reformed Church in the United States.
-The synod had decided to eliminate the women's part of Mercersburg College in Pennsylvania and instead establish a college for women below the Mason and Dixon Line.
-The synod commissioned Joseph Henry Apple, a 23-year old mathematics teacher from Central High School in Pittsburgh, to recommend measures for establishing such an institution.
+In 1893, when the seminary could no longer afford to operate, the buildings and equipment were leased to the Board of Directors of the Woman's College of Frederick, operated by the Potomac Synod of the Reformed Church in the United States.
+The synod had decided to eliminate the women's part of Mercersburg College in Pennsylvania and instead establish a college for women below the Mason- Dixon Line.
+The synod commissioned Joseph Henry Apple [LINK] , a 23-year old mathematics teacher from Central High School in Pittsburgh, to recommend measures for establishing such an institution.
 Professor Apple helped in its formation, and then accepted the presidency of the newly formed college.
 The Woman's College of Frederick was officially incorporated Jan.
 12, 1897 and its first four-year class graduated in 1898.
 The seminary continued as a preparatory department of the College until 1920.